zhongzhixu/SCCS/README.md

 ![figure](https://github.com/zhongzhixu/SCCS/blob/master/design.png)

 ## Data
 The original Data used in the paper is restricted by the ethics of Hospital Authority of Hong Kong.
-Simulated data is provided instead.
+Fictive data is provided instead.
 ### Columns </br>
 ~ obs_start</br>
 ~	obs_end</br>